 Since the start of the PCMH Program, CareFirst has used the industry leading DxCG Intelligence to calculate the Medical Illness Burden Score (IBS) for Medical Budget calculation.
 In an effort to further align with local and national value-based programs, the PCMH Program made plans in PY2020 to move to U.S. Department of Health and Human Services (HHS) Hierarchical Condition Category (HCC) Coding to measure risk.
-After a detailed analysis of both risk adjustment tools, it was determined that DxCG model captures a larger set of diagnoses and is a more precise risk adjustment tool for setting Panel budgets.
+After a detailed analysis of both risk adjustment tools, it was determined that DxCG model captures a larger set of diagnosis and is a more precise risk adjustment tool for setting Panel budgets.
+DxCG will continue to be used to set PCMH Panel budgets in PY2022 and moving forward.